SpikeInterface/spikeextractors/docs/overview.rst

 .. parsed-literal::
   pip install --upgrade spikeextractors

-You can also install spikeextractors locally in development mode by cloning the repo to your local machine and then installing in editable mode.
+You can also install spikeextractors locally by cloning the repo to your local machine and then installing with setup.py,

 .. parsed-literal::
   git clone https://github.com/SpikeInterface/spikeextractors.git
-  pip install -e .
+  cd spikeextractors
+  python setup.py install

 Tools using SpikeExtractors
 ---------------------------